AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/graphs.rst

 Change Orientation |orient|
     Cycle through four orientations: top-to-bottom (default); right-to-left; bottom-to-top; and left-to-right.
 The orientation affects the graph differently depending on the layout.
 Labels |label|
     Toggle labels on the node on or off.
-Labels include the executor; the task name; and the node ID.
+Labels include the executor, the task name, and the node ID.
 Parameters |param|
     Toggle parameter nodes.
 Parameter nodes show input parameters to the task nodes.
-Clicking a parameter node highlights the dependencies that contain the selected parameter.
 With parameter nodes off (default), the graph displays only electron nodes.

+    Clicking a parameter node also highlights the dependencies (graph edges) that contain the selected parameter.
 Lock Nodes |lock|
     Toggle locking of draggable nodes.
-Toggle off to drag nodes to improve readability of the graph.
-Toggle on (default) to keep from accidentally dragging nodes.
+Toggle to "unlock" to enable dragging nodes to improve readability of the graph.
+Toggle to "lock" (default) to keep from accidentally dragging nodes.

 .. |plus| image:: ../../_static/tg_plus.png